ied206/Notepad-UTF8/README.md

 # License
 This project is licensed under MIT License.
 This project's api hooking is powered by [minhook](https://github.com/TsudaKageyu/minhook).
-Binary distribution of this project is compiled with TDM-GCC-64, which links [winpthreads](http://mingw-w64.org) provided by MinGW-w64.
+Binary distribution of this project is compiled with TDM-GCC-64, which links [winpthreads](http://mingw-w64.org) statically.